gatechain/gatechain-docs/en/gatechain-api.md

 ---

-###16 Multisig Normal Account /Vault Account transfer transaction
+###16 Multisig Standard Account /Vault Account transfer transaction

-* Building a transaction in Multisig Normal Account is the same with a normal account.
+* Building a transaction in Multisig Standard Account is the same with a Standard Account.
 See interface 9
 * Building a transaction in Multisig Vault Account is the same with a Vault Account.
 See interface 11,13,14, and 15
 * when a transaction is built, multiple sign it offline (see details at related multisig command line operations )
 * and then broadcast the signed transaction.
 See interface 7